-GMS User Guides, with instructions for accessing and using of the system to apply for and implement a CCCFF grant, and other resources are available on DED's AmpliFund Resource page, https://opportunity.nebraska.gov/amplifund/#CCCFF.
+GMS User Guides, with instructions for accessing and using of the system to apply for and implement a CCCFF grant, and other resources are available on the DED Grants Help Center (zendesk.com).

 2 ELIGIBLE PROJECTS

 In general, a municipality or tribal government may use a CCCFF grant for new construction or the renovation and/or expansion of existing public spaces and civic, community, and recreation centers, which may include the conversion, rehabilitation, or reuse of historic buildings.
 The fund may also be used for preliminary planning related to the development or rehabilitation of eligible projects.
 Awarded projects should be completed within two years of notice of approval.